-An applicant for a development activity, redevelopment activity or change in land use shall identify all applicable Habitat Protection Areas and follow the standards contained in this section.
+An applicant for a development activity, redevelopment activity, or change in land use shall identify all applicable Habitat Protection Areas and follow the standards contained in this section.
 Habitat Protection Areas includes:

 - 1. Threatened or endangered species or species in need of conservation; - 2.
-Colonial water bird nesting sites; - 3.
-Historic waterfowl staging and concentration areas in tidal waters, tributary streams or tidal and nontidal wetlands; - 4.
+Colonial waterbird nesting sites; - 3.
+Historic waterfowl staging and concentration areas in tidal waters, tributary streams, or tidal and non-tidal wetlands; - 4.
 Existing riparian forests; - 5.
 Forest areas utilized as breeding areas by future interior dwelling birds and other wildlife species; - 6.
 Other plant and wildlife habitats determined to be of local significance; - 7.
 Natural Heritage Areas; and - 8.
+Anadromous fish propagation waters.

+B. Standards.

-Anadromous fish propagation waters. - B. Standards - 1.
-An applicant for a development activity proposed for a site within the Critical Area that is in or near a Habitat Protection Area listed above shall request review by the Department of Natural Resources Wildlife and Heritage Service for comment and technical advice.
-Based on the Department's recommendations, additional research and site analysis may be required to identify the specific location of a Habitat Protection Area on or near a site. - 2.
-If the presence of a Habitat Protection Area is confirmed by the Department of Natural Resources, the applicant shall develop a Habitat Protection Plan in coordination with the Department of Natural Resource. - 3.
-The applicant shall obtain approval of the Habitat Protection Plan from the Planning Commission or the appropriate designated approving authority.
-The specific protection and conservation measures included in the Plan shall be considered conditions of approval of the project.
+- 1. An applicant for a development activity proposed for a site within the Critical Area that is in or near a Habitat Protection Area listed above shall request review by the Department of Natural Resources Wildlife and Heritage Service (DNR WHS) and as necessary United States Fish and Wildlife (USFWS), for comment and technical advice.
+Based on the Department's recommendations, additional research and site analysis may be required to identify the specific location of a threatened and endangered species and species in need of conservation in a Habitat Protection area on or near a site. - 2.
+If the presence of a Habitat Protection Area is confirmed by the Department of Natural Resources, the applicant shall follow the requirements of COMAR 27.01.09.02 through 27.01.09.05, all recommendations from DNR, WHS and as necessary all recommendations from USFWS.